Rigidity and stability of spheres in the Helfrich model: Introduction

+In particular, this shows that Theorem \ref{TMspheresstability} could not hold with large pressure.
+It is interesting to note that only alternative (i) allows for $p$ to be positive, so long as $\lambda$ is negative and the average curvature condition is satisfied. \end{rmk}

+We further note that \cite{pleiner} studied perturbations of the shapes identified by \cite{zhong1987instability} for $l=2$, performing a nonlinear stability analysis.
+Bifurcations were found at vaious levels of pressure.
+Bifurcations were also studied by \cite{peterson1985instability}. \cite{safran} examined the role played by $\overline{k}$ in the stability of spheres.

-The theorem highlights the crucial role that convexity plays in the analysis of stability.
-We observe that weak convexity (that each of the principal curvatures are non-negative at every point) is a much stronger condition that weak mean convexity (that the sum of the principal curvatures is non-negative at every point).
-Since the value of $a_0$ may be quite large depending upon the osmotic pressure difference $p$, it may be that in practice perturbations of spherocytes fall into or near to category (iv) of Theorem \ref{TMspheresstability}.
+Theorem \ref{TMspheresstability} highlights the crucial role that convexity plays in the analysis of stability.
+We observe that weak convexity (that each of the principal curvatures are non-negative at every point) is a much stronger condition than weak mean convexity (that the sum of the principal curvatures is non-negative at every point).
+Since the value of $a_0$ may be quite large depending upon the osmotic pressure difference $p$, it may be that in practice perturbations of spherocytes fall into or near to categories (iii) and (iv) of Theorem \ref{TMspheresstability}.

-Due to this focus of convexity and mean convexity, we suspect that many of the solutions to (P2) are mean convex, irrespective of any stability concerns, that is, without using any knowledge about the solution being a-priori `close' to a sphere in some sense.
+Due to this focus on convexity and mean convexity, we suspect that many of the solutions to (P2) are mean convex, irrespective of any stability concerns, that is, without using any knowledge about the solution being a-priori `close' to a sphere in some sense.
 This is partially confirmed in the last result of our paper: